 a.
 A majority of the members of the Board of Directors must qualify as independent as determined under the applicable rules of the New York Stock Exchange (NYSE).

 b.
 As provided in the company’s by-laws, no person who shall have attained the age of 75 shall be eligible for election or reelection as a director, except as may otherwise be determined in the good faith judgment of the Board of Directors.

 c.
 Directors are encouraged to restrict the number of public company boards on which they serve.
-Directors shall advise the Chairman of the Nominating and Governance Committee, Chairman of the Board and General Counsel promptly upon accepting any other public company directorship or any assignment to the audit committee or compensation committee (or any committees performing similar functions) of the board of directors of any public company of which such director is a board member.
-If a director serves on the audit committee of more than three public companies, the Board must determine whether or not such simultaneous service impairs such director’s ability to effectively serve on the company’s Audit Committee, and the Board’s decision shall be disclosed in the company’s annual proxy statement or in another manner permitted by the applicable rules of the NYSE.
+Directors who also serve as chief executive officers of public companies should not serve on more than one board of a public company other than the company’s Board (two total), and other directors should not serve on more than three boards of public companies, other than the company’s Board (four total).
+Directors shall advise the Chairman of the Nominating and Governance Committee, Chairman of the Board of Directors and General Counsel promptly upon accepting any other public company directorship or any assignment to the audit committee or compensation committee (or any committees performing similar functions) of the board of directors of any public company of which such director is a board member.
+If a director serves on the audit committee of more than three public companies (including the company's Audit Committee), the Board of Directors must determine whether or not such simultaneous service impairs such director’s ability to effectively serve on the company’s Audit Committee, and the Board of Directors' decision shall be disclosed in the company’s annual proxy statement or in another manner permitted by the applicable rules of the NYSE.

 e.
 No director shall serve as a director, officer or employee of a competitor of the company, unless specifically approved by the other members of the Board of Directors by majority vote and otherwise as permitted by applicable law.